 What is an Irregular or Delayed Period?

-A menstrual period is considered late if it hasn’t started 5 or more days when the day you expected it to start out.
+A menstrual period is considered late if it hasn’t started 5 or more days before the day you expected it to start.
 Periods are considered missed if you have got had no menstrual blood for 6 or additional weeks after the start of your last period.

 What are the Causes?